yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 $validator = (new Validator())->validate($post, $postRulesProvider);
 ```

-For rules without relations, instead of using `Composite` directly - create a child class extending from it and put the
+For rules without relations, instead of using `Composite` directly, create a child class that extends from it and put the
-rules there.
+rules into it.
 Don't forget to add the attribute support.

 ```php
 use Attribute;